500 Boylston Street

 500 Boylston Street is a 1.3-million square foot postmodern building located in the Back Bay section of Boston and part of the city's High Spine, completed in 1989.
-It sits next to the landmark Trinity Church, Boston.
+It is located next to the landmark Trinity Church, Boston.
 It dominates the western half of the city block bounded by Boylston, Clarendon and Berkeley streets and St. James Avenue.
 The building was designed by John Burgee Architects with Philip Johnson, with structural engineering by LeMessurier Consultants and MEP/FP engineering by Cosentini Associates, Inc. The construction project was managed by Bond Brothers.
 It cost $100 million to build.
 The site contains approximately 137000 sqft of land area, with approximately 500 ft of frontage on Boylston Street.